 The principal activities of the Company are investment holding and provision of logistics services.
-The principal activities of its subsidiary companies are disclosed in Note 7 to the financial statements.
+The principal activities of its subsidiary companies are in the provision of sea freight, container haulage, air freight, freight forwarding, warehousing and marine insurance services.

 There have been no significant changes in the nature of these activities during the financial year.